kalafriz/fsd-roadmap/react/learn-react-scrimba/fun-facts/README.md

 - React, ReactDOM, Babel

 ### Notes:
+- This app uses CDNs to import React
 - Have yet to configure React for GitHub pages for this, so page is not live.